standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 moment, so I shall not keep him.”

 “Now, what a thing to be saying of me!” said
-{20}Mr. Merry, taking the stranger’s hand in both of his, with fond eyes.
+Mr. Merry, taking the stranger’s hand in both of his, with fond eyes.
 “What a thing to be saying of me!
 That I should think it a shame to be called away to you.
 Not but what I am fond of my boys.
 Yes, I